dazinator/Dazinator.Extensions.DependencyInjection/src/DependencyInjection.ChildContainers/README.md

  There is no perfect solution here, hopefull the enum comments above are sufficient to explain your options.

- The "safest" option in my view, is to probably go for "omit" and then don't rely on the open generics feature to satisfy service resolutions in your child containers, or register the services that you need into the child container yourself.
+ The "safest" option in my view, is to probably go for "omit" and then don't rely on the open generics feature to satisfy service resolutions in your child containers.
+ `DuplicateSingletons` should be used with caution as it may cause particular services not to behave as desired.

  If anyone has any bright ideas for a solution to this problem I am all ears.